PaulNoth/saral/README-en.md

 ```

 ### Functions
 Do we repeat same code?
 Do we want to return a calculated value?
 We have functions.
+Value is returned with `vrac`, which have to be on last line of the function.
 ```
 bar neskutočné numeralio returnSomething()
     meňak neskutočné numeralio five = 5